bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_5.markdown

 ![Identifying Resource Endpoint](./figures/creating_new_article.jpg)

-In this case we see that it maps the articles controller and create action.
+In this case we see that it maps to the articles controller and create action.

 ### Step 14 ###